-- Pulling, pushing or dragging heavyweights.
+- Pulling, pushing or dragging heavy weights.

-- Frequent twisting and stretching.
+- Frequent twisting and stretching the body.

 - Frequent posture changes.

 According to a study, more than 60 percent of workers in industries experience lower back pain.
 Most of them have chronic back pain.
-This is a 3rd most common cause of visiting doctors worldwide so be careful while lifting heavy objects.

-How to Lift Heavy Objects the Right Way?
+How to Lift Heavy Objects the Right Way

 Here are some tips for safe lifting, by considering them you can become safe from back pain and other back problems including sciatica if you are a weight lifting worker.